Brave New Art | The Web3 Media Platform

-The scope of the market includes all the forms of digital art: image, video, sound, and interactive media.
+The market scope includes all digital art forms: image, video, sound, and interactive media.
 Apart from NFT marketplaces, there are multiple ways of creating, distributing, and monetizing digital content.
 Some of them are large centralized corporations, such as Netflix, YouTube, Apple, Facebook, and Spotify.

 Apple Music, Spotify, YouTube Music, Amazon Music, Tencent music, and several others represent a form of oligopoly, where artists must go through all kinds of obstacles including but not limited to high entry barriers and legal difficulties before they can reach their target audience.
 Furthermore, terms and conditions are usually vague and even misleading.
 The majority of artists who manage to sign up with a label and publish on a streaming platform, get their royalties diluted and end up with a very small amount of the actual profits.

 On the other hand, technology represents an existential threat to record labels: production tools are becoming more affordable and accessible for artists, streaming platforms are aggressively taking the market share, and a global pandemic is eliminating most of touring revenue.
 Very few labels are addressing these challenges and shifting their strategy accordingly.

 Visual Content Stocks (Shutterstock, Unsplash, etc): visual artists must invest a lot of time onboarding before they can start earning any profits on these platforms.
 On average, it takes 1000 images to start getting noticed.
 On top of that, as with any centralized organization, Visual Content Stocks take large commissions and tweak the rules to favor shareholders.
 For instance, a contributor on Shutterstock receives a commission according to their 'Level'.
 This is a way to gamify the process and incentivize artists to be active, however, every year everyone's level drops to the bottom, back to the lowest commission.